-The coronavirus Job Retention Scheme has been extended to the 31st October 2020
+The Coronavirus Job Retention Scheme has been extended to the 2nd December 2020

 - Furloughed workers across UK will continue to receive 80% of their current salary, up to £2,500

-- New flexibility will be introduced from August to get employees back to work and boost economy
+- New flexibility was introduced from August to get employees back to work and boost economy

-As the Government reopens the economy, they need to support people to get back to work.
-From the start of August, furloughed workers will be able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
+As the Government reopened the economy, they supported people to get back to work.
+From the beginning of August, furloughed workers were able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
+During the 2nd Lockdown, this flexibility continues.

 The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.